 Prerequisite: Completion of THEA-110 with a minimum grade of C. This course is a more intermediate level of study in acting with emphasis on scene analysis and performance skills training.
+Transfers to both UC/CSU

 THEA-220 Acting for Fun and Profit